mrjoh3/blog/content/post/2021-06-14-updating-a-blog-theme/index.en.md

 draft: true
 ---

 In an effort to resurrect my long neglected `blogdown` site, I decided to switch to a new theme.
 It is possible to use `blogdown::install_theme()` to get you started adding a new theme.
 But I wanted to do the update manually and then start to modify the theme to suit my needs.
 For `R` coders sometimes other languages and interacting with `HTML` and `CSS` can be intimidating but the results are very satisfying.
 I also think that tools like `rmarkdown` and `shiny` have forced us to know enough about web languages to work things out.
-This is more a record of what I did and some of the small gotcha's I encountered.
+This post is a record of the steps I took to change to and then modify a new Hugo theme, plus some of the small gotcha's I encountered along the way.

 ## First find a good theme